Probabilistic constructions in continuous combinatorics and a bridge to distributed algorithms: Introduction

 Even the \emph{existence} of a nonempty free subshift for an arbitrary countable group $\G$ is far from obvious.
-It was established by Gao, Jackson, and Seward \cite{GJS1, GJS2} with a rather long and complicated construction.
-The proof of Theorem~\ref{theo:STD} due to Seward and Tucker-Drob develops the ideas of Gao, Jackson, and Seward further and is similarly quite technical.
+It was established by Gao, Jackson, and Seward \cite{GJS1} with a rather technical construction that was further explored in \cite{GJS2}.
+The proof of Theorem~\ref{theo:STD} due to Seward and Tucker-Drob develops the ideas of Gao, Jackson, and Seward further and is similarly quite involved.
 However, it turns out that questions about free subshifts are well-suited for LLL-based approaches.
 This fact was first observed by Aubrun, Barbieri, and Thomass\'e \cite{ABT}, who gave a short and simple LLL-based alternative construction of a nonempty free subshift $X \subset 2^\G$.
 Roughly speaking, their method was to define $X$ as the set of all colorings $\G \to 2$ satisfying certain constraints, and then to show that $X \neq \0$ using the LLL.
 This technique is quite flexible and allows constructing free subshifts with various additional properties.
 For example, in \cite{LSS} the LLL is applied to construct free subshifts that are not just nonempty but ``large'' {in terms of Hausdorff dimension and entropy}.

 Unfortunately, the approach of \cite{ABT, LSS} cannot prove Theorem~\ref{theo:STD}, since it invokes a version of the LLL that does not generally yield Borel solutions. \ep{Actually, \cite{ABT, LSS} rely on the so-called \emph{General LLL} \cite[Lemma 5.1.1]{AS}, which is a strengthening of Theorem~\ref{theo:LLL} that, in general, does not even yield \emph{measurable} solutions \cite[Theorem 7.1]{MLLL}.} In \S\ref{sec:main_proof}, we show that Theorem~\ref{theo:STD} can nevertheless be established with a simple probabilistic argument---namely with the help of Theorem~\ref{theo:cont_LLL}.